Canon G1 X Mark III vs SL1

-The Canon PowerShot G1 X Mark III and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were revealed to the public, respectively, in October 2017 and March 2013.
+The Canon PowerShot G1 X Mark III and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were officially introduced, respectively, in October 2017 and March 2013.
 The G1X Mark III is a fixed lens compact, while the SL1 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The G1X Mark III has a resolution of 24 megapixel, whereas the SL1 provides 17.9 MP.
+The G1X Mark III has a resolution of 24 megapixels, whereas the SL1 provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is notably larger (19 percent) than the Canon G1 X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the SL1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the SL1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the SL1 and their specifications in the Canon EF Lens Catalog.